jupyterlite/xeus/README.md

 #### Build the kernel

-This dependes on your kernel but will look smth like this:
+This depends on your kernel but will look something like this:

 ```bash
 # path to your emscripten emsdk